 Last photo of Day 4 (July 11, 2004):

-A few more plants added (cattail, water poppies and duckweed from the pond store), some water flow, and some of that "ground cover material to prevent weeds from growing".
-We wanted to finish the basic setup this weekend, but there comes a time in the day when you just can't lift another stone.
+A few more plants added (cattail, water poppies and duckweed from the pond store), some water flow, and some of that "ground cover material to prevent weeds from growing."
+We wanted to finish the basic setup that weekend, but there comes a time when you just can't lift another stone.

 Day 5 (July 17, 2004):

-Today, we will finish placing the rocks along the edge of the base of the pond and cover the area near the grass with mulch.
+We finished placing the rocks along the edge of the base of the pond, and covered the area near the grass with mulch.

-We finished laying the ultimate dosage of stones and mulch by mid afternoon but discovered that we would like about 25 more field stones to complete the south side (not visible in this photo).
-We will probably go back to the pond store to buy them.
+We finished laying the ultimate dosage of stones and mulch by mid afternoon, but discovered that we needed about 25 more field stones to complete the south side (not visible in this photo).
+We went back to the pond store for them.
 See Cooter basking on the island in the center.

-This is the view from the west end.
-Note how shady it is by 14:30.
-The trees will be pruned back a little bit so that more direct sunlight is available to the pond throughout the afternoon.
-Also need to run a permanent electric line out there.
-Right now, it's running off the extension cord (visible in the photo).
+This was the view looking east.
+Note how shady it got by 2:30 p.m.
+The trees were pruned back a little, so direct sunlight was available throughout the afternoon hours.
+Power for the water pump was coming from an extension cord (visible in the photo).

 Update / August 15, 2004:

-Bought what appears to be a male Midland Painted turtle (Chrysemys picta marginata) from "The Fish Place" at 141 Robinson Street, North Tonawanda, NY.
-This has got to be the best tropical fish store in all of western NY state.![]()
+Bought what appeared to be a male Midland Painted turtle (Chrysemys picta marginata) from "The Fish Place" at 141 Robinson Street, North Tonawanda, NY.
+This is the best tropical fish store in all of western NY state.

-These photos were taken on August 18, 2004.
+These photos were taken August 18, 2004.
 This was one of the first times I was able to grab him from the pond for a photo shoot.
-He is not relaxed at all.
-When I go out in the back yard, if he is basking, he darts off the rocks immediately and swims for cover.
-His name is "Shel" (after Shel Silverstein).
+He was not relaxed at all.
+When I went into the back yard, if he was basking, he darted off the rocks immediately, and swam for cover.
+His name was "Shel" (after Shel Silverstein).

-Shel appears to be about 2 years old and has a nice colorfully patterned plastron.
-It took him a few days to stop hiding at the bottom all the time.
-I even caught him basking on the rocks with Cooter when I got home this afternoon.
-Note that this turtle escaped during the summer of 2006 and we never found him.![]()
+Shel appeared to be about two years old, and had a colorfully patterned plastron.
+It took him a few days before he stopped hiding at the bottom all the time.
+I noticed him basking on the rocks with Cooter a few days after putting him into the pond.
+This turtle escaped during the summer of 2006 and we never found him.

 Update / August 31, 2004:

-On the morning of August 31, 2004, I found a small male Midland Painted turtle in the swimming pool.
-Named him "Audi" for a 2000 Audi that crashed and rolled in the field opposite our house this morning at 02:30.
+On the morning of August 31, 2004, I found a small female Midland Painted turtle in our in-ground swimming pool (not the turtle pond).
+We named him "Audi" for a 2000 Audi that crashed and rolled in the field opposite our house that morning around 02:30.

 September 4, 2004:

-In the photo from left to right: "Shel" (male Midland Painted - escaped summer 2006), "Camouflage" (female Three-Toed Box), "Audi" (male Midland Painted), "Cooter" (male Yellow-bellied Slider).
+In the photo, from left to right: "Shel" (male Midland Painted; escaped summer of 2006), "Camouflage" (female Three-Toed Box), "Audi" (female Midland Painted), "Cooter" (male Yellow-bellied Slider).

 Update: July 27, 2008: